xioup/sum-type-validation/README.md

 ```

 ### `#Shape()` (generic constructor)
-Like `tag`, tests the argument against each case, starting with the **first** and short-circuiting as soon as a match is found.
+Like `tag`, tests a bare value against each case, starting with the **first** and short-circuiting as soon as a match is found.
+When called with a wrapped value, the generic constructor immediately returns an identical copy of the supplied argument.
 ```JavaScript
 Shape.Shape( bareCircle )
 //-> wrapped value with #tag='Circle', #isCircle=true and #value=bareCircle